-As a dual-eligible SNP, Community Care is required to develop a written Model of Care (MOC) which is reviewed and approved by CMS on a regular basis.

-CMS also requires employees and providers to receive training about the MOC to improve their understanding of the program and serve members more effectively.
+- As a dual-eligible SNP, Community Care is required to develop a written Model of Care (MOC), which is reviewed and approved for CMS by the National Committee for Quality Assurance (NCQA)on a regular basis. - CMS also requires employees and providers to receive training about the MOC to improve their understanding of the program and serve members more effectively.